 In the case of an economic issue, South Korea shows the highest concerns in the form of newspaper editorials.
 South Korea has a booming economy and developing faster.
 However, COVID-19 imposed a sharp declining trend in its stock prices.
-After the COVID-19 outbreak, the initial ten days from 1 to February 10, Korea's stock prices tumbled 7.28 percent.
+After the COVID-19 outbreak, the initial ten days from February 1-10, Korea's stock prices tumbled 7.28%.
 Further, Hofstede's cultural dimensions can explain such high focus to the economic issue by South Korean newspaper.
 Among all five countries, South Korea has the highest score in long-term orientation (100) and uncertainty avoidance (85).
-These two high scores can explain why South Korean newspapers and experts have high concern to the economy.
+These two high scores can explain why South Korean newspapers and experts are highly concerned about the economy.

-Among all the five countries, Iran has a unique socio-economic and political situation.
-In spite of having the highest number of cases (among the studied five countries) within March, The Tehran Times have very less number of experts` views.
+Among all five countries, Iran has a unique socio-economic and political situation.
+In spite of having the highest number of cases (among the studied five countries) within March, The Tehran Times have very less number of experts’ views.
 International sanctions and restricted diplomatic relation with western world delimit Iranian experts to express their concerns to English newspaper.
 Among the small number of experts` thoughts, health, preparedness and awareness, economy, innovation, technology and media have the same priorities in Tehran Times.
 However, compare to other countries` newspapers, the Tehran Times posed more attention to innovation, technology, media, environment, and wildlife.

-Study claims cultures and social structures of various actors in society influence risk perception, identification and management (Dressel, 2015).
-Scholar`s also advised that public relations practitioners must consider culture when creating messages (Wertz and Kim, 2010).
+One prior study has claimed that cultures and social structures of various actors in society influence risk perception, identification, and management (Dressel, 2015).
+Scholars have also advised that public relations practitioners must consider culture when creating messages (Wertz and Kim, 2010).
 So, it is evident by the studies that socio-cultural and even political and institutional issues have role to shape crisis communications.
 In this study variations in different newspapers` concerns in different countries prove such role of socio-cultural influence of a country and thus newspaper to shape the news and crisis of a country.

-5.2 Experts` Thoughts in Newspapers- shaped by the Theories of the Press
+5.2 Experts’ Thoughts in E-Newspapers: Shaped by Theories of the Press

-By analyzing five studied newspapers from five Asian countries viz.
-South Korea, Singapore, Iran, Bangladesh, and India, it noticed that different newspapers had different priorities.
+By analyzing five studied newspapers from five Asian countries – South Korea, Singapore, Iran, Bangladesh, and India – it noticed that different newspapers had different priorities.
 However, in the case of all these five countries, the economy was a key concerning issues.
 Among all these five countries` newspapers, except India, all newspapers pose the greatest attention to highlight the experts' concerns related to an economic issue.
-These issues mainly covered employment, job loss, disruption of the supply chain, negative crude oil price, low-level forecast of GDP in all nations.
+These issues mainly covered employment, job loss, disruption of the supply chain, negative crude oil price, a low forecast level of GDP in all nations.
 To generate awareness among the mass population and to build preparedness in institutions and communities, editorials also gave attention to preparation and awareness related issues.
 In order to keep the harmony in the society and to extend help to the others, to show mental support to the frontline workers fighting for COVID-19, experts showed their concerns to the social welfare-related aspect.
 Among all these, political concerns also received much attention from the experts` opinions.
 During this devastating time to blame game is going on, and one country is criticizing others.
 Since including Olympic, several sports events were canceled or postponed; in some countries, sports had attention to some extension.
 However, the environment and wildlife, which suspected of having a great link to the outbreak, have not widely focused on the experts` opinions.
 Innovation and technology-related efforts are going on all over the world, but this issue was not highlighted much as editorial concerns.